quii/learn-go-with-tests/http-server.md

 `./main.go:9:58: type PlayerServer is not an expression`

-If the compiler was really nice it would say something like `PlayerServer is not a function, it's a type, dummy`.

 We need to change our tests to instead create a new instance of our `PlayerServer` and then call its method `ServeHTTP`.

 ```go